-In 2020, my life was turned upside down by the COVID-19 pandemic.
+As with many people, my life was turned upside down by the COVID-19 pandemic.
 My kids were both at home, trying to do online school.
 I had one week to move my courses fully online.
 This is not usual, and I was lucky to be able to work from home.
-Then came the events of that summer, and I jumped in to help my organization become more inclusive.
-By 2021, I was exhausted.
-Serendipitously, I started posting on Twitter 21 days of (journaling, mindfulness, affirmations, etc.).
-I started this to reduce my own stress level and was not expecting any real response.
-But I found it wonderful to connect with old friends, work colleagues and new people.
-Sharing this experience made it even more rewarding and stress-reducing.
+Then came the events of that summer, the killing of George Floyd and protests.
+I jumped in to help my organization become more inclusive.

+I was exhausted.
+I almost instinctually turned to journaling and mindfulness, transforming my dated planner into a micro-journal.
+I started posting on Twitter daily, first with 21 days of journaling, soon followed by 21 days of mindfulness, affirmations, etc. This micro-blogging successfully reduced my own stress level and increased my inner peace, but what happened next surprised me.
+People started to tweet back!
+To my surprise, I connected virtually with old friends, work, colleagues, and new people.
+Sharing this experience made it even more rewarding and stressreducing.